 - Mindful Exercise.
 Yes, we are talking forms such as yoga and tai chi here.
 These exercises are good at reducing stress, lowering blood pressure, building balance, and dealing with inflammation.
-Also, you might be surprised how advanced classes can really get blood pumping and even build strength!
-Meditative exercise can fit in well both in a “cool-down” day or as a more intensive cardio and strength combo.
+Also, you might be surprised how advanced classes can really get the blood pumping and even build strength!
+Meditative exercise can fit in well both in a “cool-down” day or as a more intense cardio and strength combo.

 Whatever the plan is, make sure it is something you enjoy doing.
 Do not be afraid to express that something just isn’t working for you.
 Alternatives can often be found!

 Given the higher risks associated with injury to your feet, having the right footwear to cushion and protect them against the stresses they may endure is vital.